 Aecon recognizes that it must conduct all of its business in such a manner as to protect and preserve the environment as well as to comply with applicable statutory requirements.
-At each place where work is performed.
-Aecon develops and implements a detailed quality control plan as the primary tool to demonstrate and maintain compliance with all environmental regulations and conditions of permits and approvals.
+At each place where work is performed, Aecon develops and implements a detailed guality control plan as the primary tool to demonstrate and maintain compliance with all environmental regulations and conditions of permits and approvals.
 All Aecon employees at a supervisor role or higher are required to complete on an annual basis environmental, health and safety, "Red Book" training, an internal training session which includes conventional safety training, occupational health and safety as well as environmental training.
 In addition, Aecon's Code of Ethics and Business Conduct (the "Code") identifies environmental protection as a fundamental corporate value.
 The Code states that each Aecon employee has a role to play in ensuring that Aecon's business complies with existing legislation and is consistent with sound environmental management as well as the principles of sustainable development.
 Employees are encouraged and required to report any environmental concerns or events to their manager, or Aecon's Environment Health and Safety or Legal departments.
 Any immediate concerns are reviewed and assessed by the senior management team in consultation with Aecon's internal environment specialists, with additional monitoring and reporting up to the Board on an ongoing basis.
 Any significant issues or liabilities are raised and included in quarterly reports which are provided to the senior management team and the Board.
 Electronic notices are also issued from our Environmental, Health and Safety incident management system to notify senior management of any environmental and safety incidents in the past 24 hours.

-Aecon introduced an Environmental, Social and Governance framework in June of 2019 (the "ESG Program").
-The ESG Program is overseen by the Risk Committee of the Board.
-As part of the ESG Program, in the second half of 2019, the Company adopted and published on its website a Sustainability Policy, an Environmental Policy and a Human Rights Policy, each applicable to all of its operations.
-Management is also enhancing its global Environmental Management System.
-In 2020, subject to ongoing developments related to the COVID-19 pandemic, Aecon will publish its first Sustainability Report, which will report against the metrics set forth in the United Nations Sustainable Development Goals as well as the Sustainability Accounting Standards Board and the Task Force on Climate-Related Financial Disclosures frameworks.
+Aecon introduced an Environmental, Social and Governance and Sustainability framework in June of 2019 (the "ESG Program") and on August 18, 2020, Aecon published its first Sustainability Report, which reported against the metrics set forth in the United Nations Sustainable Development Goals, the Sustainability Accounting Standards Board, and the Task Force on Climate-Related Financial Disclosures frameworks.
+To ensure that Aecon's sustainability mandate receives the highest level of executive focus, in 2020 the Company also appointed a Chief Sustainability Officer.

 Most of Aecon's work is completed pursuant to alliance agreements, purchase orders or project specific contracts.
 These contracts typically assign responsibility for known and unknown environmental risk.
 Where Aecon accepts risk for environmental liability, an appropriate contingency is included in the contract price and all major projects with material environmental risk are evaluated by Aecon's Project Risk Committee.
 Historically, the costs of environmental compliance have either been covered in the contract price (including general project contingencies) or have been non-material.
 Nevertheless, there can be no guarantee that a material liability will not arise that exceeds project contingencies.
 Based on the quarterly reports and electronic notices described above, management is not aware of any pending environmental legislation, violations of existing environmental legislation or significant cost of compliance with existing environmental legislation which would be likely to have a material impact on any of Aecon's operations, capital expenditure requirements or competitive position.
-See "Risk Factors - Environmental and Safety Factors" and "Risk Factors - Climate Change Factors" in the 2019 MD&A for additional details.
+See "Risk Factors - Environmental and Safety Factors" and "Risk Factors - Climate Change Factors" in the 2020 MD&A for additional details.